Teresa Teng: Death and commemorations

 On 8 May 1995, Teng died suddenly and unexpectedly while on holiday in Chiang Mai, Thailand, at age 42.
 Several sources reported a severe asthma attack as the cause of her death; however, Thai doctors attributed Teng's death to heart failure, but no autopsy was performed.
 Teng had complained of having respiratory difficulties since the beginning of the year.
-According to some witnesses, she was accompanied by her fiancé Paul Quilery, who was off scene when the attack occurred.
+A first witness, her personal butler, reported Teng to have been well in the morning, gone to exercise in the afternoon before returning to her hotel.
+Police later reported she took a bath in her room.
+When medical attention appeared in need Teng had difficulties to breath, had no medical devices with her, while her hands and feet became numb.
+Her 4km emergency transportation from the Imperial Mae Ping Hotel to the Chiang Mai Ram Hospital was slowed down by heavy traffic, preventing rapid access to medical care.
+According to some witnesses, she was accompanied by her French fiancé Paul Quilery, who was off scene when the attack occurred.
 The cause of death was never confirmed, as both Teng and Quilery's families declined to allow an autopsy.
 Later, the case was closed by the police due to a lack of evidence.

 Billboard stated that Teng's death "produced a unified sense of loss throughout all of Asia".
 Her funeral in Taiwan became the largest state-sponsored funeral in the island's history, second only to that of ROC leader Chiang Kai-shek.
 Over 200,000 people lined up outside the funeral home, waiting to bid their last farewells to Teng, causing traffic in Taipei to come to a standstill.
 Teng's body was placed in a specially constructed crystal copper coffin, designed to preserve her body for up to 50 years.
 Her funeral was broadcast on television stations across many Asian countries, while radio stations in Taiwan, China, and Hong Kong devoted their entire programming schedules to her music for two days.